sorl/django-primate/README.rst

 South
 ^^^^^
-I was worried, this is a major feature, luckely Andrew already thought of this: qoute from the documentation under ``SOUTH_MIGRATION_MODULES``:
+I was worried, this is a major feature, luckily Andrew already thought of this: quote from the documentation under ``SOUTH_MIGRATION_MODULES``:

-"Note that the keys in this dictionary are ‘app labels’, not the full paths to apps; for example, were I to provide a migrations directory for django.contrib.auth, I’d want to use auth as the key here."
+"Note that the keys in this dictionary are ‘app labels’, not the full paths to apps; for example, were I to provide a migrations directory for django.contrib.auth, I'd want to use auth as the key here."

 So the time has come, just add this to your settings::